Azerbaijan in the Eurovision Song Contest 2015: Background

 The Azerbaijani national broadcaster, İctimai Television (İTV), broadcasts the event within Azerbaijan and organises the selection process for the nation's entry. İTV confirmed their intentions to participate at the 2015 Eurovision Song Contest on 4 September 2014.
 Azerbaijan had used various methods to select the Azerbaijani entry in the past, including internal selections of both the artist and song, as well as national finals to select their artist followed by an internal selection to determine the song.
 Between 2011 and 2013, Azerbaijan organized a national final titled Milli Seçim Turu to select the performer, song or both for Eurovision.
 In 2014, the broadcaster utilised an existing talent show format titled Böyük Səhnə where the winning performer would subsequently be given an internally selected song.
-For their 2015 entry, the broadcaster had initially planned to organise the Milli Seçim Turu national final, however, plans to stage the show were later abandoned in favour of internally selecting both the artist and song that would represent Azerbaijan.
+For their 2015 entry, the broadcaster internally selected both the artist and song that would represent Azerbaijan.

 Before Eurovision

 Internal selection

 On 27 February 2015, İTV announced that both the artist and song that would represent Azerbaijan at the Eurovision Song Contest 2015 would be selected internally.
 Their announcement called for interested artists and songwriters to submit their applications and entries to the broadcaster by 6 March 2015.
 Eligible artists were those that were citizens of Azerbaijan or part of the Azerbaijani diaspora, while songwriters could be of any nationality.
-On 13 March 2015, İTV revealed that a national jury panel, whose members included the General Director of İTV and Head of Delegation Tamilla Shirinova, had shortlisted three potential performers: Elnur Hüseynov, Narmina Behbudova and Narmina Seyidova.

 On 15 March 2015, İTV announced that Elnur Hüseynov would represent Azerbaijan, performing the song "Hour of the Wolf".
 Hüseynov had previously represented Azerbaijan when the nation debuted during the 2008 contest, where he performed the song "Day After Day" together with Samir Javadzadeh and placed eighth.
 In February 2015, Hüseynov won the Turkish version of the reality television singing competition The Voice: O Ses Türkiye.
+The selection of Elnur Hüseynov and "Hour of the Wolf" as the Azerbaijani Eurovision entry was based on the decision of a national jury panel, whose members included the General Director of İTV Jamil Guliyev and Head of Delegation Tamilla Shirinova, from three potential entries performed during an audition round on 13 March.

-"Hour of the Wolf" was written by Sandra Bjurman, Nicolas Rebscher, Nicklas Lif and Lina Hansson, and was presented on the same day via the release of the official music video.
+"Hour of the Wolf" was written by Sandra Bjurman, Nicolas Rebscher, Nicklas Lif and Lina Hansson, and was presented alongside the entry announcement via the release of the official music video.
 In regards to his selection as the Azerbaijani Eurovision contestant and the song, Hüseynov stated: "Eurovision 2015 is a great chance to present myself as a solo artist.
 I believe in my entry song as it has so many powerful messages.
 It is truly a song with great meaning of which the most important is 'that every heart deserves a fight' and we should never give up.
 We must fight for our happiness and for the better future.
 I'm going to the Eurovision to share this message with the European audience."